Mewar

 Mewar, also spelled as Mewad, is a historical region located in the south-eastern part of the Indian state of Rajasthan.
 It includes the present-day districts of Udaipur, Rajsamand, Bhilwara, Chittorgarh and Pratapgarh in Rajasthan.
-The language of this region is known as Mewari, one of the dialects of the Rajasthani language.
+The language of this region is known as Mewari, one of the dialects of the Rajasthani language spoken as a lingua franca by the different ethnic groups assembled altogether in one identity called the Mewaris.

 Background

 For centuries, the region was ruled by Rajputs as Kingdom of Mewar.
 During the period of British East India Company, it became a princely state as Udaipur.
 It emerged as an administrative unit during the period governance in India and remained until the end of the British Raj era.

 The Mewar region lies between the Aravali Range to the northwest, Ajmer to the north, Gujarat and the Vagad region of Rajasthan to the south, the Malwa region of Madhya Pradesh state to the south and the Hadoti region of Rajasthan to the east.

 Etymology

 The word "Mewar" is vernacular form of "Medapata" (IAST: Medapāṭa), the ancient name of the region.
 The earliest epigraph that mentions the word "Medapata" is a 996–997 CE (1053 VS) inscription discovered at Hathundi (Bijapur).
 The word "pata" or "pataka" refers to an administrative unit.
 According to the historian G. C. Raychaudhuri, Medapata was named after the Meda tribe, which has been mentioned in Varāhamihira's Brihat-Samhita.
 The 1460 Kumbhalgarh inscription associates the Medas with Vardhana-giri (modern Badnor in Mewar region).
 Historian Sashi Bhusan Chaudhuri associates the ancient Medas with the modern Mer people.

 The 1285 CE (1342 VS) Mount Abu (Achaleshwar) inscription of the Guhila king Samarasimha provides the following etymology while describing the military conquests of his ancestor Bappa Rawal (Bappaka): "This country which was, in battle, totally submerged in the dripping fat (medas in Sanskrit) of wicked people by Bappaka bears the name of Śrī Medapāṭa."
 Historian Anil Chandra Banerjee dismisses this as a "poetic fancy", but acknowledges the 'terrible' battles fought between the Rajputs and the Arabs.